South Cornwall · TR11 · Cornwall Council Central

 We prepare site-specific concept design, planning drawings and supporting documents that give your project the strongest possible chance of consent — and a clear path through Cornwall Council's planning process.
-In Mawnan Smith, that work is shaped by the place itself — Mawnan Smith is an AONB village south of Falmouth between the Helford River and Maenporth Beach, with a strong period property market and a tight Conservation Area at its centre, with a building stock that leans toward Victorian villas and Edwardian houses.
+Mawnan Smith sits in South Cornwall, and that geography ends up in the drawings — Mawnan Smith is an AONB village south of Falmouth between the Helford River and Maenporth Beach, with a strong period property market and a tight Conservation Area at its centre, with a building stock that leans toward high-end modern architect builds and Edwardian houses.

 Our process